-The Surplus of the Group for the year ended 31 December 2019 was \$493,729 (2018: deficit of \$50,449).
+The Surplus of the Group for the year ended 31 December 2020 was \$588,521 (2019: surplus of \$493,729).

 During the year the Group's income was derived primarily from donations, government grants, corporate sponsorship, fundraising activities including event programs, athlete levies and registration fees.
 Costs were primarily incurred in sports delivery and head office and state office costs in managing the operations.